Thursday 11th June 2020

 The current biggest issue is the museum’s star exhibit, the Parthenon Marbles, bought off the Ottoman government while Greece was occupied.

 They would have wrapped around the Parthenon in the Acropolis, and include the iconic statues on its front facade.
 The BM claims to have saved them from Greek damage over the years, though three acts of ‘cleaning’ appears to have had the speeded up effect.
 The light-hearted use of acid and steel tools scraped the sculptures of their surface patina and original colour (they also became discoloured from the chemicals used and soot in the Victorian air) throughout the 1800s and 1930s.

-The barrage of calls of hypocrisy directed at the museum mention withholding the stolen pieces are a modern icon to slavery and colonialism, and a glaring lack of institutional or societal regret.
+The barrage of calls at hypocrisy directed at the museum mention that by withholding the stolen pieces they create a modern icon to slavery and colonialism, plus a glaring lack of institutional or societal regret.
 That they cannot possibly claim to stand with the children of slavery they still profit off.
 The museum has yet to follow up with any statement forthwith.